EgoAleSum/pycon2018-labs/cognitive-services-face-api/hol.md

 The response is a list of dictionaries, containing a record for each unique face.
 It contains information such as an ID for the face we've identified, and the bounding rectangle coordinates for the face in the image we provided.

 The data we're looking for is under the key of `faceAttribute -> emotion`.
-The API returns the likelihood of the image being classified as one of several emotions.
-The probabilities sum to 1, meaning to get the dominant emotion we'll need to retrieve the key with the highest value.
+The API returns the probability that the face in the image is displaying a particular emotion.
+The emotion with the highest probability will have the value closest to 1, meaning to get the dominant emotion we'll need to retrieve the key with the highest value.

 Let's try it!